Undergraduate BA (Hons)

 Design Communication and Realisation

-Positioned at the end of the first year this module provides holistic view of the costume design process and gives you an understanding the key roles within the costume design, making and wardrobe supervision process.
-Working in teams, you will work on a simulated live experience or brief to establish and execute wardrobe needs for both rehearsal and performance of a specific live performance, music performance or event.
+Positioned at the end of the first year, this module provides a holistic view of the costume design process and gives you an understanding of the key roles within the costume design, making and wardrobe supervision process.
+Working in teams, you will work on a simulated live experience or brief to establish and execute wardrobe needs for both the rehearsal and performance of a specific live event.

 Year two